MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 - All activities were limited to the single `quickstart` cluster.

-- Although used, `SUBSCRIBE` operations were for illustrative purposes and were not the final consumer of the views.
+- Although used, `SUBSCRIBE` operations were for illustrative/validation purposes and were not the final consumer of the views.

 ### Considerations

-Before creating an index, consider its memory usage as well as its [compute cost implications](/administration/billing/#compute).
+Before creating an index (which represents query results stored in memory), consider its memory usage as well as its [compute cost implications](/administration/billing/#compute).
 For best practices when creating indexes, see [Index Best Practices](/concepts/indexes/#best-practices).